stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 #### The BIT operation

-The byte comparison operations (CMP, CPX and CPY) are useful for comparing whole bytes, but sometimes you only want to test particular bits of a byte in main memory.
+The byte comparison operations (CMP, CPX and CPY) are useful for comparing whole bytes, but sometimes you only want to test particular bits of a byte in the CPU's address space.
 The answer is to use the BIT operation.

 A BIT operation performs a bitwise AND operation between the value in the Accumulator and the specified byte in memory.
 The value in the Accumulator is normally a bitmask for the test.
 The result of the operation is either zero (none of the bits tested were set in both bytes) or non-zero (one or more of the bits tested were set in both bytes).
 The Zero flag of the Processor Status register is used to communicate this result.
-The Negative and Overflow flags also get updated, but they are updated solely to the state of bits #7 and #6 respectively of the byte in main memory; they are not affected by the value in the Accumulator.
+The Negative and Overflow flags also get updated, but they are updated solely to the state of bits #7 and #6 respectively of the byte in the address space; they are not affected by the value in the Accumulator.

 The result of the AND operation is not stored anywhere; the value in the Accumulator is not updated.
 This is unlike the AND bitwise operation, which does store the operation's result in the Accumulator and so does update it.